 - You may provide a one-time gift of at least $25,000 in cash or marketable assets such as securities or real estate.

-- You can give through installment payments paid within a year-year period.
+- You can give through installment payments paid within a five-year period.

 - You can use other funding methods, such as a deferred gift activated by your will, a trust or other planned gifts to provide future support.